icerpc/icerpc-csharp/examples/HelloQuic/README.md

 # HelloQuic

-HelloQuic illustrates how to use the QUIC multiplexed transport.
+This example application illustrates how to use the QUIC multiplexed transport.

 For build instructions check the top-level [README.md](../../README.md).